mlibre/javascript-project-obfuscator/readme.md

-# Javascript Project Obfuscater
+# Javascript Project Obfuscator
-Simple program to Obfuscate (make unreadable) your whole project, code or folder.
+Simple program to Obfuscate (make unreadable) a whole project, code, or folder.
-Simply give it a folder address and this baby will do the job.
+Simply give it a folder address and it will do the job.

 ## Table of content
 + [Requirements](#requirements)